 Workmen made a grisly discovery in 2014, when they uncovered the bones of several skeletons in the roof over the church’s nave.
 The remains dated to somewhere between the 16th and 18th centuries.
 People’s first thought was of some massacre or odd religious rite.
 But, given the respectful way in which the remains had been treated, archaeologists now think that they were uncovered during a previous restoration and placed there awaiting reburial, which never took place.

 Puylaroque was formerly in the Lot département, but it was attached to Tarn-et-Garonne when it was formed in 1808.
 Like every village in this area, Puylaroque was extensively depopulated during the 20th century, particularly after World War I. Its apogee was in 1856, when the commune boasted 2,285 inhabitants.
 The low point was in 1990 (580) but the population has since risen to 677.

 The village is interesting enough in its own right to merit a visit.
 But there’s another reason to go: a very good restaurant.
 Les Sens is decorated in minimalist style and offers cuisine that is light, inventive and tasty.
 Puylaroque is the gateway to the truffle country of the Causse de Limogne and the chef at Les Sens uses the black diamond in his dishes.

 Friends kindly took us to Les Sens and the meal was delicious.
-It’s impossible to describe the intricate dishes: you’ll have to look at the menu on the website.
-They included succulent Quercy lamb and a tiramisu flavoured with truffle.
+The courses included succulent Quercy lamb and a tiramisu flavoured with truffle.
 The latter was perhaps a bridge too far for me, but interesting nonetheless.

 You might also like: